Articles, essays, stories, books

 Rare Bird, 2016

 Hollywood's Team tells the story of the Rams of the 1950s and of the author's father, an all-star offensive lineman.
-Even as the book revels in the glitz and glamour of 1950s Los Angeles and the Rams' larger-than-life personalities, it celebrates the everyday workhorses like John Hock, the people who are the foundation uplifting every amazing thing.
+Even as the book revels in the glitz and glamour of 1950s Los Angeles and the Rams' larger-than-life personalities, it celebrates the everyday workhorses like John Hock, the people who are the foundation lifting up every amazing thing.

 Michael Downs 2018 © All Rights Reserved12